stastnypremysl/lsql-csv/README.md

     lsql-csv -d: '/etc/{passwd,group}, &1.1 &2.1, if &1.4 == &2.3'

 What does `/etc/{passwd,group}` mean?
-Basically, there are two-three types of expressions.
-Select (and from) expression and arithmetic expression.
-In all select blocks, you can use expansion and wildcards just like you were in bash.
+Basically, there are three types of expressions.
+Select, from and arithmetic expression.
+In all select and from expressions, you can use expansion and wildcards just like in bash.

 Finally, the output can be something like this: